 In Colorado, individuals facing certain criminal offenses may be offered a deferred judgment and sentence.
 In exchange for pleading guilty, the defendant will have to meet certain conditions during a probationary period.
-If they complete the terms of their deferred sentence, the case against them will be dismissed.
+If he completes the terms of his deferred sentence, the case against him will be dismissed.
 Violating the terms of the deferred sentence may result in an immediate sentencing for the criminal offense.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is deferred sentencing?